 Scrutineers may inspect and seal engines.
 Engine Scrutineers may charge a fee for this service.

-A list of currently approved Engine Scrutineers is available on request and is included in Appendix
+A list of currently approved Engine Scrutineers is available on request and is included in at Rule 46.17.4.

-A, for those at the time of publication of this Manual.

 The Engine Scrutineer will pay particular attention to the finish of all components to ensure